 Tool functions

-The following sections introduce a set of tool functions in the @goldfishjs/core/utils
+The following sections introduce a set of tool functions in the @goldfishjs/core/utils package.

 cache(asyncTask, options?)